IBM-Cloud/vnf-samples/catalog_img_id_multinic_vsi/README.md

 2. Ensure the following resources exist in your VPC Gen 2 environment
     - VPC
     - SSH Key
-    - VPC has 1 subnet
+    - VPC has multiple subnets
     - _(Optional):_ A Floating IP Address to assign to the management interface of Ubuntu 18.04 instance post deployment

 ## Configuring your deployment values